NumaHOP/Documentation/src/install/index.md

 # Normal Installation.

-## Dependencies
+## Runtime Dependencies.
-Now use your package manager to install the necessary dependencies to numahop:
+Now use your package manager to install the necessary runtime dependencies for numahop:
 ```
 mariadb > 10.*
 elasticsearch > 8.*